splunk/addonfactory-ucc-generator/README.md

 1. Install the `splunk-add-on-ucc-framework` via `pip3`
 2. Run the `ucc-gen` command
-3. Make sure that `package` directory and `globalConfig.json` file should present in current directory
+3. Make sure that `package` directory and `globalConfig.json` file present in the directory
-4. The ultimate addon package will be generated, at `output` directory.
+4. The final addon package will be generated, at `output` directory.

 ## Workflow